-The course fee for CRMSS 2021 is $475.
-This is a decrease from the tuition cost of CRMSS 2019.
-This covers more than 35 hours of ensemble and individual coaching over the course of just over 7 days, participation in lectures and panel discussions led by our resident musicologist tutors, attendance and participation in masterclasses and private recitals, and musical scores (many of which will be newly edited) which are yours to keep after the course finishes.
+We pride ourselves on keeping the fee absolutely as low as possible while offering a world-class experience.
+Your fee covers more than 35 hours of ensemble and individual coaching over the course of 8 days, participation in lectures and panel discussions led by our resident musicologist tutors, attendance and participation in masterclasses, private recitals, church services, and public concerts as well as musical scores (many of which will be newly edited) which are yours to keep after the course finishes.

-Successful applicants will be asked to provide a deposit of $150 before the course begins to secure their place.
+Successful applicants will be asked to provide a deposit before the course begins to secure their place of $200.
 This will be counted against the total course fee, the remainder of which will be due later.
 Once fees are paid, CRMSS reserves the right to limit any refund, taking into account the individual circumstances of a participant's cancellation.

 Accommodation costs are not included in the course fee.
-We can, however, arrange accommodation for participants who can chose from a range of options.
-Please have a look at our accommodation page to see what is available for CRMSS 2021.
+We can, however, arrange accommodation for participants who would chose from a range of options.

 Participants may also arrange and pay for accommodation entirely on their own, but transport between your accommodation and the course venues will not be supplied by CRMSS.

-Travel to London, Ontario is your responsibility.
+Travel to CRMSS is your responsibility.
 Once you have arrived for the course, if you've come by public transport, we will make sure you get to where you need to go.

 Previous CRMSS ReportsBack to top